arvinq/ToolTipControl/README.md

 # ToolTipControl

 ToolTipControl is a framework that shows a tooltip with particular information from an API.
-You can see the integrated version with the an open source application [here](https://github.com/arvinq/roundandsplit)
+You can see the integrated version with an open source application [here](https://github.com/arvinq/roundandsplit).

 ### Usage
 1. Right-click on your root project node in the project navigator and choose Add Files....
 In the file chooser, navigate and select ToolTipControl.xcodeproj.
 Click Add to add ToolTipControl.xcodeproj as a sub-project.